lucasxlu/XCloud/research/fbp/README.md

 ## Introduction
 Developing machine learning models to recognize a person's beauty score from a given image.
 I have reimplemented several SOTA methods in this module.

+> If you are looking for a SOTA algorithm in FBP, please refer our new algorithm named [ComboLoss](https://github.com/lucasxlu/ComboLoss)!

 ![demo](https://github.com/lucasxlu/HMTNet/blob/master/TikTok.gif)

 ## Performance